 In Table 8 I try to account for the increase in competition for labor and land following the entry of a large firm by inflating housing costs and wages following counterfactual moves.
 To be specific, I run the counterfactual exercise in each year separately, and make cost adjustments after the firms choose their locations.
 I start with the first year of the data, 2002.
 In 2002, I calculate the profits in all states, without subsidies, and identify the highest-profit states for the firms that entered in 2002.
 If a state was chosen in the counterfactual, I increased housing costs and industry wages by x% of a standard deviation.
 I then allow the 2003 entrants to pick locations, and repeat the adjustment.
 Table 8 shows how the number of firms that stay in their original locations increases with costs.
 The first line is the baseline, there is no cost increase, and only 15% of firms stay in the same states.
-If costs increase by 5% of a standard deviation 1, see figure 6) after entry, 26% of firms chose to stay in their original locations, and repeat deviation, 41% of firms are stayers.
+If costs increase by 5% of a standard deviation (recall costs and wages are normalized to be mean 0 and standard deviation 1, see figure 6) after entry, 26% of firms chose to stay in their original locations, and if costs increase by 10% of a standard deviation, 41% of firms are stayers.

 The last row is the "preferred" counterfactual prediction, using estimated changes in housing costs and wages.
 I use the data to calculate changes in housing costs and industrylevel wages, after a large firm in the sample locates in a state.
 I allow these effects to differ by size of the state, as one might imagine, a firm has a different effect on state-level wages and prices in Rhode Island than they do in California.
-I estimate that a large firm increases industry level wages by 68% of a standard deviation in small states (states with populations under 4 million), and by 18% of a standard deviation in larger states.70 The housing price effect is 7% of a standard deviation in small states and 1.2% in larger states.
+I estimate that a large firm increases industry level wages by 68% of a standard deviation in small states (states with populations under 4 million), and by 18% of a standard deviation in larger states.74 The housing price effect is 7% of a standard deviation in small states and 1.2% in larger states.
 When I use these estimated cost increases 68% of firms choose alternative states, and the remaining 32% choose the same locations they are observed choosing under competition.
 The counterfactual locations with this preferred specification are shown in Panel (c) of Figure 14.